yohasebe/rsyntaxtree/docs/documentation.md

 - Directional (rendered as solid line `--▶--`)
 - Bidirectional (rendered as solid line `-◀-▶-`)

 Each additional connectors is distinguished by an ID number.
 The ID is specified by putting a a number after a sequence of a plus and a minus symbols (e.g. `+-8`) at the end of the node text.
-If a greater-than sign is placed between the minus sign and the number (e.g. `+->8`), an arrowhead will appear at the end of the connector.
+If a greater-than `>` or less-than `<` symbol is placed between the minus sign and the number (e.g. `+->8`), an arrowhead will appear at the end of the connector.
 Note that it makes no difference whether `+->` or `+-<` is used.
 The arrow is always directed to the element with one of these ID symbols.

 A node can have any number of IDs.
 The same ID must appear in the text of the *two* nodes between which the additional connector is rendered.
 The same ID number cannot appear in more than two places.